HermanMannn/Palestine-Recorded/README.md

 Team
 ----

-PalRec is developed by **Midas Software Solutions**, under the leadership of Dr. Manar Abu Talib at the University of SharjahPalestine Recorded (PalRec)
+PalRec is developed by **Midas Software Solutions**, under the leadership of Dr. Manar Abu Talib at the University of Sharjah
 ===========================